iamaaditya/VQA_Demo/README.md

 # VQA Training

-* See the repo https://github.com/iamaaditya/VQA_Keras for learn how to train new models
+* See the repo https://github.com/iamaaditya/VQA_Keras to learn how to train new models